IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

 ## Resolving WSL-specific issues

-**Problem**: Docker commands fail in WSL with "Cannot connect to the Docker daemon" errors.
+**Problem**: Docker commands fail in WSL with "cannot connect to the Docker daemon" errors.

 **Solution**:

-1. Verify WSL 2 is installed:
+1. Verify that WSL 2 is installed:
    ```bash
    wsl --list --verbose
    ```